-We will exploit the opportunities a virtual event offers to stimulate a truly European and global dialogue among scientists from industry, university and research institutions from Europe and beyond.
-Promoting interdisciplinary exchange and the transfer from research to industrial applications, ECCE and ECAB cover the whole range of relevant topics from laboratory research via process development and chemical reaction engineering to challenges from industrial practice and overarching topics such as quality management and education.
-A virtual poster exhibition with opportunities for discussion, interactive workshops and panel discussions as well as high-ranking plenary presentations complement the scientific program.
+We have taken advantage of the opportunities offered by a virtual event to stimulate a truly European and global dialogue between scientists from industry, universities and research institutions from Europe and beyond.
+To promote interdisciplinary exchange and transfer from research to industrial application, ECCE and ECAB have covered the full range of relevant topics, from laboratory research, process development and chemical reaction engineering to challenges from industrial practice and cross-cutting issues such as quality management and education.
+A virtual poster exhibition with discussion opportunities, interactive workshops and high-level plenary lectures have complemented the scientific programme.

 Energy generation and storage, the development of new materials, or the strive for more sustainability in process and product design - none of these challenges can be resolved without the active participation of chemical processing and biotechnology.
 From the optimization and integration of unit operations that rely on progress in separation technology, a deep understanding of heat and mass transfer, the handling of multiphase systems or new developments in membrane engineering, to plant design, process system engineering and chemical reaction engineering, chemical and process engineering are working to provide the technology and material platforms our industrial landscape is founded on.